DeviationTX/deviation-manual/source/ch_advanced.rst

 In each section, you can adjust set 'volume' from 0 (off) to 100 (max).
 The rest of the entries are note names, and the value is the number of milliseconds to play that note.
+There is a limit of 100 notes for each sound.

 The note names are 'xx', which is a rest (no sound played).
 You can then pick a note ('a'-'g'), possibly sharped by adding a 'x' if it's